larryaasen/dive/README.md

 **dive** - A Flutter package that provides video capabilities.

-**dive_ui** - A Flutter package containing Widgets for building Flutter apps for video recording and streaming.
+**dive_ui** - A Flutter package for Dive containing Widgets for building Flutter apps for video recording and streaming.

-**dive_obslib** - A Flutter plugin package that provides low level access to obslib using FFI.
+**dive_obslib** - A Flutter plugin package for Dive that provides low level access to obslib using FFI.

 ## dive